kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-comment-model.md

 #### getComments()

-> get the comments List on a record.
+Get the comments List on a record.

 **Parameter**